paranext/paranext-multi-extension-template/README.md

 - [Install and set up this repo](#to-install)
 - [Update this repo from the template](#to-update-this-repo-and-extensions-from-the-templates) to hook everything up for smooth updates in the future

-#### Replace placeholders

-For your extension name, we recommend that you use [lowerCamelCase](https://developer.mozilla.org/en-US/docs/Glossary/Camel_case) in some contexts and [kebab-case](https://developer.mozilla.org/en-US/docs/Glossary/Kebab_case) in other contexts.
-We generally recommend lowerCamelCase when using the name in code (like making a new command on the PAPI, for example), and we recommend kebab-case when using the name in relation to the file system, the repository, `npm`, and the extension's `.d.ts` types module.
-The following instructions are written accordingly.

-- At the top of this `README.md`:

-  - Replace the first line `# paranext-multi-extension-template` with `# your-extension-repo-name` (kebab-case)
-  - Below the first line, replace the repo description with your own description

-- In `package.json`:

-  - Replace `paranext-multi-extension-template` with `your-extension-repo-name` (kebab-case)
-  - Update ownership information and other relevant fields as desired

-- In `LICENSE`:

-  - Adjust as desired (feel free to choose a different license)
-  - If you choose to stay with the current license, update the copyright statement

-- In `.github/assets/release-body.md`, make adjustments as desired

 #### Create your first extension in this repo

 Follow the steps in [To create a new extension in this repo](#to-create-a-new-extension-in-this-repo) to create your first extension in this repo!
 You can follow the same steps to create new extensions as desired.